 Healthy Chicken Noodle Soup is rich, lemony and full of vegetables.
-This recipe is one you’ll make again and again.
+This easy recipe is one you’ll make again and again.

 Who doesn’t love the comfort of chicken noodle soup?
 I think it’s the most popular of all the soups.
 I’m not sure exactly why but I suspect it’s due to the fact that a lot of us associate this soup with love.
-When we were young and got sick, our Mom’s wanted to do their very best for us so they made us chicken noodle soup.
+When we were young and got sick, our Mom’s wanted to do their very best for us.
+So they made us chicken noodle soup.

-It was comforting especially when we had sore throats.
+It was comforting, especially when we had sore throats.
 Those noodles were almost silky and really the only thing that we could swallow easily.
 Plus the taste was rich and totally satisfying.
 Somehow we just felt loved, and comforted and even healthier after a bowl of that wonderful soup.

 Childhood memories don’t fade and I still love chicken noodle soup.
 And the thing is Mom was right.
 Chicken Noodle Soup according to Newsmax really is good for you.
 Homemade is the best of course because of fresh ingredients and the fact that you can control the sodium.

 And for this recipe, I thought I’d do it a little differently.
 Instead of the spaghetti type noodles, I thought big flat lemon-pepper pappardelle noodles would be more substantial.
 Still silky, but with more substance and flavor.